RLukas2/PatchlessUnlockAll/README.md

 *If you're going to use this.
 Before injecting please turn off Battle Eye before injecting it by adding "/belaunch -be" in launch option of your laucher.

-All credit to: @thepj120 (https://www.unknowncheats.me/forum/members/357301.html) and @JWilson (https://www.unknowncheats.me/forum/members/3083088.html) for creating source code and publish for everyone.
+All credit to: @thepj120 (https://www.unknowncheats.me/forum/members/357301.html) and @JWilson (https://www.unknowncheats.me/forum/members/3083088.html) for creating source code and also Weak1337's Unlock all for inspire everyone.